 Why do we collect, use, hold and share your personal information?

-The AMS will need to collect your personal information to provide healthcare services to you.
-Our main purpose for collecting, using, holding and sharing your personal information is to manage your health.
-We also use it for directly related business activities, such as financial claims and payments, AMS audits and accreditation, and business processes.
+Our practice will need to collect your personal information to provide healthcare services to you.
+Our main purpose for collecting, using, holding, and sharing your personal information is to manage your health.
+We also use it for directly related business activities, such as financial claims and payments, practice audits and accreditation, and business processes (eg staff training).

-- names, date of birth, addresses, contact details, ethnicity, Aboriginality, profession
+- names, date of birth, addresses, contact details.

-- Medicare number, Veterans’ Affairs number, Health Care Card number, health fund details or pension number (where available) for identification and claiming purposes
+- Medicare number (where available) for identification and claiming purposes.

 - healthcare identifiers